shrirudragoud/A-Novel-Strategy-for-Detection-of-Healthy-and-Ulcer-Tissue/README.md

-# A Novel Strategy for Detection of Healthy and Ulcer Tissue
+# A Novel Strategy for Detection of Healthy and Ulcer Tissue from Endoscopic Images

-End-to-end repository for a practical medical imaging pipeline that detects healthy vs. ulcer tissue from endoscopy images using a hybrid approach: pretrained CNN embeddings with a classical, well-regularized classifier (PLS + SVM).
-The repo also includes a classical IMF feature variant, rich telemetry, explainability tools, and reproducible commands.

 ## Abstract

-We propose a simple yet strong pipeline for GI endoscopy classification.
-RGB images are converted into compact embeddings using EfficientNetB0 pretrained on ImageNet.
-A supervised dimensionality reduction (Partial Least Squares) extracts components maximally predictive of labels, followed by an RBF-SVM classifier.
-To handle severe class imbalance, we combine class weighting, controlled oversampling, and post-hoc probability reweighting (chosen on validation).
-This delivers state-of-the-art results on our dataset with clear, reproducible steps, plots, and interpretability.
+This research presents an end-to-end, practical medical imaging pipeline designed to detect healthy versus ulcer tissue from gastrointestinal (GI) endoscopy images.
+The proposed approach leverages a hybrid methodology combining deep learning-based feature extraction with classical, well-regularized machine learning.
+RGB endoscopy images are first transformed into compact, high-level embeddings using a pretrained **EfficientNetB0** model trained on ImageNet.
+These embeddings are then subjected to supervised dimensionality reduction via **Partial Least Squares (PLS)**, which extracts components maximally predictive of tissue categories.
+The reduced representation is classified using a **Radial Basis Function Support Vector Machine (RBF-SVM)**, chosen for its strong generalization capability and ability to model nonlinear decision boundaries.

+To address severe class imbalance between healthy, ulcer, and polyp images, the study integrates **class weighting**, **controlled oversampling**, and **post-hoc probability reweighting** techniques, all optimized through validation experiments.
+The proposed framework achieves state-of-the-art performance with reproducible training commands, clear interpretability, and robust telemetry for clinical deployment.

+---

+## Methodology

+This applied research employs quantitative modeling, integrating both linear and nonlinear components to achieve precise tissue classification.
+Initially, **Partial Least Squares (PLS)** modeling is conducted on the original dual-position dataset (DS) to capture primary correlations between features and tissue labels.
+The PLS model, however, yields low and underfitting training results, confirming the nonlinear scattering effects present in endoscopic data.

+To overcome these limitations, a **nonlinear Radial Basis Function Neural Network (RBF-NN)** is subsequently employed using the combined dataset (**TV-EMD dual-position DS**).
+The RBF-NN effectively models complex nonlinear relationships, demonstrating significant improvements in classifying ulcer and polyp tissues while reducing noise and preserving key spatial patterns.

+The combined **PLS–RBF-NN** modeling framework offers both interpretability and high predictive accuracy, validating the nonlinear nature of the scattering phenomena and its impact on ulcer detection performance.

+---

+## Keywords

+**Ulcer Detection**, **Endoscopy**, **Partial Least Squares**, **RBF Neural Network**, **EfficientNetB0**, **Medical Imaging**, **Nonlinear Modeling**, **Noise Reduction**

 ## Visual Summary